 The pollinator garden has also become an outdoor science classroom for our whole family, as well as for people passing by.
 I was not expecting it to be so interesting or educational.

 Throughout most of my life, I’ve had very little contact with nature.
 Although I grew up in a rural area, it wasn’t natural.
-There was a smelly paper recycling factory nearby, fields of corn and beef cattle, and neighbours with large lawns.
+There was a smelly paper recycling factory nearby, fields of corn and beef cattle, and neighbours with large mowed lawns.
 I never hiked or camped.
 For most of my adult life, I lived in downtown city apartments.
-Even in our current home with its large yard, I spent almost 20 years growing purely ornamental plants with little value to wildlife.
+Even in our current home with its large yard, I spent almost 20 years growing purely ornamental plants with little wildlife value.

 My lack of experience with wildlife and wild spaces is common for many city-dwellers.
 Richard Louv, author of Last Child in the Woods (available at the Ottawa Public Library), coined the term “nature-deficit disorder” to describe our modern disconnect from nature.
 He also describes how spending time in nature benefits our mental and physical health.
 Nature Fix: Why Nature Makes Us Happier, Healthier, and More Creative (at OPL) conveys a similar message.